SP5LMA/MICE/README.md

 modification.
 Add more verses to prove the above change was implemented properly.
 Change loop from up-counting do down-counting.

+ * libtest.s

+Try to compile libtest as usual.

+What is the meaning of these error messages?
+Explain using references to the code.

+Improve compilation with linking against C library.
+Does it help to compile?
+Does the program work?

+Improve compilation by using dynamic linker against linux shared library.
+What new features can be observed in this program using tools such as file, nm, readelf?

+ * hello.s

+Properly compile hello.s and test the program.

+Does the buffer has enough size?
+Why do you think so?

+Make the program greet user using formatting string labeled "hello" and the user name that was entered.

+Using existing code as an example add another question.
+Its answer should be stored in a buffer adjacent to "username".
+Show buffer usage when entered strings use as many characters as it may be expected.

+Improve the code to avoid buffer overflows.

+ * getdents.s

+Test the program and analyze data structure obtained using getdents function.

+Consult getdents manual to understand getdents data structure.

+Improve output of the program so that it will print i-node from getdents structure.

+Improve output of the program so that it will print type of the file (8 = regular file, 4 = directory and so on).
+Consult /usr/include/dirent.h and values DT_ defined there for further improvement.

 # GDB usage
 I recommend installing [dashboard] to make usage of GDB more efficient.